 The Company previously disclosed in its Form 10-K for the year ended December 31, 2005 that it may contribute up to \$90 million to its pension plan during 2006.
-In April 2006, the Company contributed approximately \$30.0 million to the pension plan and currently expects to contribute an additional \$60.0 million to the pension plan during the remainder of 2006.
+In the second quarter of 2006, the Company contributed approximately \$60.0 million to the pension plan and currently expects to contribute an additional \$30.0 million to the pension plan during the remainder of 2006.
 Any expected contributions to the pension plan during 2006 are discretionary contributions anticipated to be in the form of cash and are not required to satisfy the minimum regulatory funding requirement specified by the Employee Retirement Income Security Act of 1974, as amended.